 The Prince plan involves putting trainer/mentor teams at the battalion level of the Afghan National Army and augmenting their helicopter and tactical aircraft with some 90 additional high speed, low cost aircraft.
 The plan takes the current projected annual price for supporting the Afghan military from 40 billion down to 10 billion.
 Reducing the hemorrhaging of tax money to stabilize a losing effort is the strong component of a workable the plan.

 The second benefit of the plan is reducing the stress on our tactical air assets.
 The Marine Corps air component is currently in crisis.
 Average flight hours for pilots have gone from well over 80 hours a month (on average) when I was on active duty to around 10 hours and that is not enough flight time to maintain proficiency.
-The primary Marine tac air platform, the F-18, is so worn out that Marines are going to museums to strip parts that are no longer in production of museum pieces to try and keep their birds in the air.
+The primary Marine tac air platform, the F-18, is so worn out that Marines are going to museums to strip parts that are no longer in production to keep their birds in the air.
 The Navy, who wisely went with the F-18 Super Hornet instead of waiting for the trillion dollar F-35, is in slightly better shape.
 The Air Force also has serious readiness issues and all the services are hemorrhaging experienced pilots.
 Taking the load off the our tactical air fleet is an imperative.

 Also part of the plan is a helicopter fleet for combat resupply and dust offs (medical evacuation).
 The Afghans had dust off’s when the Americans (and NATO allies) were there in force.
 They have none now which means Afghan troops, who would have survived their wounds in the past, now die.
 That is a moral killer and unquestionably contributes to the high desertion rate then ANA is experiencing.